⭐Manifesto

 Engagement has no skin in the game.

-Without stakes, platforms rank content by activity (how many interactions) instead of conviction (how strongly people actually endorse it).
+Without stakes, platforms rank content by engagement (clicks and lingers) instead of conviction (how strongly people with skin in the game actually support it).
 Activity is all they measure, so activity is all that matters.

 We are what we scroll